Willis Tower: Naming rights

 Sears sold the tower in 1994 and vacated it by 1995, but retained naming rights through 2003.
 The new owners were rebuffed in renaming deals with CDW Corp in 2005 and the U.S. Olympic Committee in 2008.
 British insurance broker Willis Group Holdings leased more than 140000 sqft of space on three floors in 2009.
-A Willis spokesman said the naming rights were obtained as part of the negotiations at no cost to Willis and the building was renamed Willis Tower on July 16, 2009.

-The naming rights are valid for 15 years, so it is possible that the building's name could change again as soon as 2024.
+A Willis spokesman said the naming rights were obtained as part of the negotiations at no cost to Willis and the building was renamed the Willis Tower on July 16, 2009.
+The naming rights are valid for 15 years.

 The Chicago Tribune joked that the building's new name reminded them of the oft-repeated "What you talkin' 'bout, Willis?" catchphrase from the American television sitcom Diff'rent Strokes and considered the name-change ill-advised in "a city with a deep appreciation of tradition and a healthy ego, where some Chicagoans still mourn the switch from Marshall Field's to Macy's".
 This feeling was confirmed in a July 16, 2009, CNN article in which some Chicago-area residents expressed reluctance to accept the Willis Tower name, and in an article that appeared in the October 2010 issue of Chicago magazine that ranked the building among Chicago's 40 most important, the author pointedly refused to acknowledge the name change and referred to the building as the "Sears Tower".
 Time magazine called the name change one of the top 10 worst corporate name changes and pointed to negative press coverage by local news outlets and online petitions from angry residents.
 The naming rights issue continued into 2013, when Eric Zorn noted in the Chicago Tribune that "We're stubborn about such things.
 This month marked four years since the former Sears Tower was re-christened Willis Tower, and the new name has yet to stick."

+Floor plans

 Broadcasting

-Many broadcast station transmitters are located at the top of Willis Tower.
+Many broadcast station transmitters are located at the top of the Willis Tower.
 Each list is ranked by height from the top down.
 Stations at the same height on the same mast indicate the use of a diplexer into the same shared antenna.
 Due to its extreme height, FM stations (all class B) are very limited in power output.